 - Text representation techniques

-Data science is a rapidly growing field with massive potential.
-It is a broad, interdisciplinary field that harnesses the widespread amounts of data and processing power available to gain insights.
+Data science is a broad, interdisciplinary field that harnesses the widespread amounts of data and processing power available to gain insights.
 One of the most exciting technologies in modern data science is machine learning.
 Machine learning allows computers to autonomously learn from the wealth of data that is available.

 The applications of these technologies are vast, but not unlimited.
 Though data science is powerful, it only works if you have highly skilled employees and quality data.
-To get involved in this growing field, take a look at some top data science masters programs.
+To get involved in data science, take a look at some data science masters programs.